Projects & Areas of Focus

 From classical string quartets practicing a Haydn opus to pop bands covering current hits to jazz combos learning the art of improvisation, music at Internat Solling is much more than cell phone ring tones – it is something that is directly experienced and performed during instruction and leisure periods alike.
 Every pupil is given the opportunity to receive instruction from qualified teachers on instruments ranging from drum kit to guitar to violin and vocals.
 Furthermore, pupils are also given an opportunity to learn other instruments at the Städtischen Musikschule (Public Music School) in neighbouring Holzminden.
 As extracurricular activities, our school offers Lower Level Band for forms 6–9 and Upper Level Band for forms 10–12.
 These bands meet on a regular basis and on special occasions to perform their impressive repertoire.
 At the Upper Level, our pupils can partake in a special composition course where they learn how to use notation software that is made available for every pupil free of charge.

-Our school has also maintained a long-lasting cooperation (with a few interruptions) with Musikhochschule Detmold (Detmold Conservatory).
+Our school has also maintained a long-lasting cooperation with Musikhochschule Detmold (Detmold Conservatory).
 In keeping with our motto of ‘young musicians playing for young listeners’, our pupils perform a dress rehearsal of their examination repertoire to a large audience in preparation for their final examination.
 Our pupils also perform for other audiences such as at the “Vocal Hero” competition hosted by Musikschule Holzminden, a live event with excellent candidates presented in an electric atmosphere at the city auditorium or in front of their colleagues in the Upper Hall on special occasions.
 We would like to recognise the tireless efforts of several alumni who have returned at regular intervals to perform at our school.

 Art reflects the spirit and inspirations of humanity throughout different eras.
 It is one of the main pillars of every pupil’s general education and is equally as important as mathematics and German.
 But it is also provides an opportunity for pupils to exercise their creativity.
 Therefore, art courses will always be taught at Internat Solling.
 In lower and intermediate courses, art is instructed in accordance with the curricular rules of Lower Saxony.
 The same applies to the upper levels where all levels of examination courses are available: P1-3, P4 and oral P5.
 Once the prescribed coursework has been completed, pupils have extra time to pursue their own artistic interests.
 The small class sizes promote the active development of each pupil and ensure that the required skills are taught for the topic at hand.